 on the following link:

-Students in all concentrations must also pass an oral examination which will be given by his/her graduate committee.
+Research paper guidelines.
+Students in all concentrations must also pass an oral examination which will be given by the graduate committee.

 TYPES OF ADMISSION STATUS